nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab7/README.md

 1. **Handle Simple Cases**

     It is a good strategy to identify and deal with simple cases first.
-In this problem, notice that there are a number of circumstances where you should an empty list.
-Attack this simple case first.
+In this problem, notice that there are a number of circumstances where you should return an empty list.
+You should address this simple case first.

     Add an `if` statement to `getAllRotations()` that checks for the cases where an empty list must be returned, and return the empty `rotations` list.